wasp-lang/wasp/web/docs/guides/crud.md

 import ImgWithCaption from '../../blog/components/ImgWithCaption'

-For a specific [Entity](/docs/language/features#entity), you can tell Wasp to automatically instantiate server-side logic ([Queries](/docs/language/features#query) and [Actions](/docs/language/features#action)) for creating, reading, updating and deleting such entities.
-As your entities change, Wasp will automatically regenerate the backend logic.
+For some [Entity](/docs/language/features#entity), you can tell Wasp to automatically generate server-side logic ([Queries](/docs/language/features#query) and [Actions](/docs/language/features#action)) for creating, reading, updating and deleting such entities.
+As your entities update, Wasp will automatically regenerate the backend logic.

 :::caution Early preview
-This feature is currently in early preview.
-It doesn't contain all the planned features.
+This feature is currently in early preview and we are actively working on it.
+Read more about [our plans](/docs/language/features#crud-operations-on-top-of-entities) for CRUD operations.
 :::

 ## Defining new CRUD operations